 Hard fasteners can easily damage any object if the material is soft.
 Also, it is important to set a decent joint for better performance.
 And you can maintain both these things only using brass threaded inserts.
-Today in this article, we’ll cover everything important to know about brass inserts.
+Today, in this article, we’ll cover everything essential about brass inserts.
 So, without wasting any time, let’s dig in.

 What Is A Brass Threaded Insert?

 The brass threaded insert is a mechanical threaded nut… that creates a secure join between objects without damaging them.
 It is also used to repair or reestablish the ridges of a stripped threaded hole… to make it capable of holding a fastener again.
 It is primarily suitable for softer materials such as plastic and wood.

 Different Types and Sizes

 The brass threaded insert has an effective form of variety.
 However, sometimes, it depends on the material and the installation process.
 By design, you can divide it into 4 types: flange-head, symmetrical, diamond knurl, and non-knurl symmetrical.
 And aiming the installation process… thermal/heat staking, molded-in, and manual press-in types are available.

 Brass insert size ranges from 1/8″ to 2″ in diameter to 1/8″ to 4″ in length.
 The ISO standards thread size ranges from M2 to M20 (depending on the type).
 However, you can adjust the size according to your requirements.

 Structure of a Brass Threaded Insert